Cruise Ships in Saint Lucia : The Moorings 5800 Sail Catamaran

 Sailing the Caribbean on a private, crewed catamaran gives you the luxury of exploring at your own pace, deciding on the day’s itinerary as you go along.
 The 5800 Sail Catamaran is a comfortable way to travel for families or groups of friends, with plenty of space to enjoy alfresco meals or simply relax and watch the ever-changing seascapes pass by.

 Saint Lucia’s coastline is a jumble of secluded coves, long stretches of sweeping sand and steep, rainforest-clad cliffs to the south.
 One of the best ways to appreciate the range of scenery is by boat, where you can easily hop between the golden beaches of the north and the silver sands of the south, as well as discovering spots that would otherwise be inaccessible.

-There’s also the opportunity to step ashore to hike amongst the Pitons, Saint Lucia’s two volcanic spires, visit the botanical gardens or tour a cholate factory.
-When you’ve taken in Saint Lucia, you’re free to sail onwards towards St Vincent and the Grenadines.
+There’s also the opportunity to step ashore to hike among the Pitons, Saint Lucia’s two volcanic spires, visit the botanical gardens or tour a chocolate factory.
+When you’ve taken in Saint Lucia, you’re free to sail onward toward St Vincent and the Grenadines.

 On the 5800 Sail Catamaran, there’s no set itinerary, although your skipper is on hand to recommend places to visit and make sure you make the most of your time.
 He can share his local knowledge to help you find a secluded snorkeling spot or suggest the best mooring to watch the sunset.

 Larger than its sister boat the 4800, the main deck has a good-sized air-conditioned saloon which leads out onto an outdoor dining area at the stern.
 The fly bridge above is kitted out with lounge seating and a grill and wet bar where your on-board cook can prepare fresh-grilled hors d’ oeuvres while you enjoy views across the Caribbean Ocean.
 Below, there’s a hydraulic swim platform for easy access into the water.